Install a self-sealing membrane in roof valleys and around penetrations to minimize the possibility of roof leaks.

 Exhibit 1, Item 1) Certified under the ENERGY STAR Qualified Homes Program or the ENERGY STAR Multifamily New Construction Program.

 Section R905.3.8 Flashing.
-Flashing and counterflashing to be provided at the juncture of roof vertical surfaces per manufacturer’s instructions.
-If metal, it cannot be less than 0.019 inch (No. 26 galvanized sheet gage) corrosion-resistant metal.
+Flashing and counterflashing are to be provided at the juncture of vertical roof surfaces per the manufacturer’s instructions.
+If metal, it cannot be less than 0.019 inches (No. 26 galvanized sheet gage) corrosion-resistant metal.
 Valley flashing must extend at least 11 inches from the centerline each way and have a splash diverter rib not less than 1 inch high at the flow line formed as part of the flashing.
-Sections of flashing must have an end flap at least 4 inches.
+Sections of flashing must have an end flap of at least 4 inches.
 For 3/12 roofs and greater, valley flashing must have a 3-ft wide underlayment of one layer of Type I underlayment running the full length of the valley, in addition to any other required underlayment.
-Metal valley flashing underlayment must be solid-cemented to the roofing underlayment for slopes less than 7/12 or be self-adhering polymer modified bitumen sheet in areas where the average daily temperature in January is 25°F.
+Metal valley flashing underlayment must be solid-cemented to the roofing underlayment for slopes less than 7/12 or be a self-adhering polymer-modified bitumen sheet in areas where the average daily temperature in January is 25°F.

 Section R905.1.2 (Section R905.2.7.1 in 2012 and 2009) specifies ice barrier requirements for geographic areas where there has been a history of ice dams.
-Requirements apply to asphalt shingle roofs, metal roof singles, mineral-surfaced roll roofing, slate and slate-type shingles, wood shingles and wood shakes.
-An exception is included for detached accessory structures not containing conditioned floor area.
+Requirements apply to asphalt shingle roofs, metal roof shingles, mineral-surfaced roll roofing, slate and slate-type shingles, wood shingles, and wood shakes.
+An exception is included for detached accessory structures not containing a conditioned floor area.